Villas vs Apartments: What Should You Invest in Dubai?

 - With more freedom, comes increased responsibility – and costs for utilities, upkeep etc.

 - You might find the need to install security devices for your peace of mind – which also cost.

 - You’ll need to manage your own water, electricity and gas.

 - You’ll need to pay for extra facilities and services like gym memberships, trips to the spa, etc.

 - Chances are your villa will be located outside the city centre, meaning you’ll need to consider your commute to work.

 - There are a variety of options to choose from in terms of space.
 You could have a normal hotel room, studio, one-bedroom, two-bedroom or even three-bedroom apartment.

 - Hotel apartments benefit from in-house cleaning services a few times a week.

 - The hotel itself most likely comes with recreational facilities like a gym, swimming pool, sauna, spa, hair salon and Jacuzzi.

 - There is usually a laundry service included in the price so you can have your clothing washed, dried and ironed a few times a week.

-- There will be one or more restaurants to order your meals from.
+- There will be one or more restaurants from which to order your meals.
 It’s perfect for someone with a busy lifestyle who doesn’t always have time to cook or run out to grab dinner.

-- You can rent out the hotel apartment when you are away, which is a lucrative opportunity for those who travel often.
+- You can rent out the hotel apartment when you are away, which is a lucrative opportunity for those who regularly travel.

 - Hotel apartments are fully furnished with strict rules regarding changing the design, layout or structure of any of the rooms.